-I love sesame seeds.
+I love sesame seeds and this sesame rice is a delicious yet different South Indian rice recipe.
 Whenever a recipe calls for 1 tsp of it, I dunk in 1 tbsp.
-The same goes for coriander powder but that's a totally different topic that should be discussed in a different context.
-For now, let's stick to sesame seeds rice.
+The same goes for coriander powder but that’s a totally different topic that should be discussed in a different context.
+For now, let’s stick to sesame seeds rice.

-I am a huge sucker for variety rice.
+I am a huge sucker for different kinds of mixed rice recipes.
 I am very South Indian like that I guess.
-But this is one recipe I had never heard of until I was gifted Chandra Padmanabhan's 'Southern Spice'.
+But this is one recipe I had never heard of until I was gifted Chandra Padmanabhan’s ‘Southern Spice’.

 Ellu Sadam / Sesame Rice Recipe